tianleimin/ECE4078_Lab_2023/Week03-05/M2_marking_instructions.md

 **Note:** If your Aligned_RMSE value goes above the upper bound 0.12, your slam_score will be 0.
 If the Aligned_RMSE value goes below the lower bound 0.02, your slam_score will be 80, i.e., 0 ≤ slam_score ≤ 80

+### [NEW] Update on M2 mark calculation
+To help teams with a relatively lower SLAM accuracy, we have changed the slam_score vs. NumberOfFoundMarkers from the original 80/20 split to a 60/40 for M2 ONLY, which means the team's M2 mark is now computed as:

+slam_score = ((0.12 - Aligned_RMSE)/(0.12 - 0.02)) x **60** (0 ≤ slam_score ≤ 60)

+Total M2 mark = slam_score + (NumberOfFoundMarkers x **4**) - (NumberOfCollidedMarkers x 5) (0 ≤ M2 mark ≤ 100)

+If multiple slam maps were submitted, the best performing map was used as the team's M2 mark.
+After the team's M2 mark is computed, we then applied the individual scaling factor calculated based on the first ITP team peer review survey results to get the final individual's M2 marks.

 ### Marking steps
 #### Step 1: